vtex/faststore/README.md

 Gatsby has a very mature plugin system where the `No Fork` philosofy can be implemented via Gatsby Themes and Shadowing.
 Also, Gatsby is very aligned with performnance by implementing the PRPL architecture

+## Continous Performance and Stability
+Maintaining the FastStore performance and stability is a key element.
+For this, using Lighthouse CI and Cypress in your CI/CD pipeline is recommended.

+We provide base setup for both platforms so you can easily add then to you CI/CD platform

 ## Docs
 We are still missing many docs and guides, however some of them are available at the `docs` folder.
 Available docs are: